A DLP Security Checklist for IT Professionals

 - Data redaction: remove sensitive data from reports and extracts when it’s not needed for the intended use.

-- Export/save control: restrict the ability to copy, paste, and print sections of documents into web pages or email messages.
+- Export/save control: restrict the ability to export data, copy, paste, and print sections of documents into web pages or email messages.

 Education is also necessary to prevent those in your organization from committing errors that can open your system up to bad actors.
 Create security protocols around the handling of sensitive data to improve DLP.